 Diseases of blood and blood vessels

-The blood can be affected by trauma or diseases in other parts of the body leading to anaemia, in which the supply of oxygen to tissues is too low, or polycythaemia, in which there are too many red blood cells.
-Also, there are cancers of blood cells like leukaemia and lymphoma.
+The blood can be affected by trauma or diseases in other parts of the body leading to anaemia, a lack of red blood cells that reduces supply of oxygen to tissues, or polycythaemia, in which there are too many red blood cells.
+Also, there are cancers of blood cells like leukaemia .